KevalPatel005/Westminster-react/README.md

 Copy code
 cd backend
 npm start
-The JSON Server will run on http://localhost:3000 by default.
+The JSON Server will run on http://localhost:3333.
 Start the React frontend:
 bash
 Copy code
 cd frontend
 npm start
 The React app will run on http://localhost:3000 by default and automatically open in your default web browser.
-Contributing
-Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.